Empire Cookies

 Spread icing on cookie tops, not quite to the edge of the cookie.
 Slice cherries into small pieces and top each cookie with a cherry.

-This can be a controversial addition or subtraction from any Empire cookie recipe.
-Empire cookie lovers have very strong opinions as to whether they prefer vanilla or almond extract in Empire biscuits.
+Empire cookie lovers have very strong opinions as to whether they prefer vanilla or almond extract in their Empire biscuits.

-Start with an ⅛ of a teaspoon to the icing and sample, adjusting as needed for your preferences.
+Start by adding 1/8 of a teaspoon of almond extract to the icing and sample, adjusting as needed for your preferences.

 Storage Instructions for Empire biscuits